DragonComputer/Dragonfire/README.md

 <br>

-Dragonfire does following tasks for each separate command, respectively:
+Dragonfire goes through these steps for your commands, respectively:

- - Search across the built-in commands of Dragonfire
+ - Search across the built-in commands
  - Try to [Learn using Advanced NLP and Database Management Techniques](https://github.com/DragonComputer/Dragonfire/blob/master/dragonfire/learn.py)
  - Ask to [Omniscient Q&A Engine](https://github.com/DragonComputer/Dragonfire/blob/master/dragonfire/omniscient.py) (Thanks to all people who contributed to magnificent [spaCy](https://github.com/explosion/spaCy) project and [Wikipedia](https://en.wikipedia.org/), the free encyclopedia for this feature)